inkline/inkline.io/content/docs/components/hamburger-menu.md

 # Hamburger Menu
 ## Inkline's hamburger menu is used to control opening and closing elements using various animation options.

-Here’s an example of a basic use case for the `<i-hamburger-menu>` component.
-This component is usually used together with the <router-link :to="{ name: 'docs-components-navbar' }">Navbar Component</router-link> and <router-link to="{ name: 'docs-components-sidebar' }">Sidebar Component</router-link> to control their collapsed state.
+Here’s an example of a basic use case for the `<IHamburgerMenu>` component.
+This component is usually used together with the [Navbar Component](/docs/components/navbar) and [Sidebar Component](/docs/components/sidebar) to control their collapsed state.

 ::ContentTabs
 #preview